-Ray, a Republican, was the representative for New York's 26th congressional district from 1901 to 1903.
+Ray was the representative for New York’s 26th congressional district and was a Republican.
+He served from 1901 to 1903.

 From Dec 1883 to Jul 1902, Ray missed 581 of 1,574 roll call votes, which is 36.9%.
 This is on par with the median of 31.7% among the lifetime records of representatives serving in Jul 1902.
 The chart below reports missed votes over time.